ChesneeMurdock/Differentiation-of-Continuous-Function/README.md

 # Differentiation-of-Continuous-Function

-This python code finds the forward, backward, and centered difference # derivative approximations for given functions.
+This project finds the forward, backward, and centered difference derivative approximations for given functions for a range of delta x values and plots the absolute errors versus delta x on a log-log scale.